-For 2013, Chevrolet has upgraded the optional engine in the Equinox; it's now a 301-horsepower, 3.6-liter V-6 that, as we've sampled in the closely related Cadillac SRX, brings a quicker, more responsive feel without worse gas mileage.
-But our recommendation for most shoppers with the 2013 Equinox remains the fuel-efficient (and lower cost) four-cylinder models.
-With 182 horsepower, the 2.4-liter four idles smoothly, albeit with a somewhat clattery direct-injection sound, and once underway it's agreeable and unobtrusive.
+For the 2013 model year, Chevrolet retains the base 182-horsepower, 2.4-liter four-cylinder engine.
+But the optional engine in the Equinox has gotten an upgrade this year; it's now a 301-horsepower, 3.6-liter V-6 that--as we know from the related Cadillac SRX--brings a quicker and more responsive feel while keeping gas mileage respectable.
+But our recommendation for most shoppers remains the fuel-efficient (and lower cost) four-cylinder models, which idle smoothly ,albeit with a somewhat clattery direct-injection sound.
+Once underway, the base engine is agreeable and unobtrusive.
 The combination comes with a stellar 32-mpg highway rating, too.
 The Equinox doesn't track as confidently on the highway as we'd like, but this is first and foremost a family vehicle.

 That priority shows when you have the family get into the Equinox, or need to load some cargo.
 There's an excellent carlike driving position, while the cross-stitched dual-tone perforated leather in top LTZ models feels quite luxurious.
 Back seats aren't just for temporary duty either; there's enough space for two adults to sprawl out, with decent legroom, and the seatbacks are adjustable for rake.
 And with a deep center console, retractable cargo cover, stretchy net, and two deep cargo wells in back, the Equinox offers space for smaller items, grocery bags, or pieces of furniture.